 Mary Spotswood borrowed the idea for this get-together from an episode of one of her favorite sitcoms but, naturally, she took it to a new level.
 As owner of à la Bonne Femme, she is known among Nashville’s social and music industry circles as one of the most sought-after entertaining gurus, and with good reason.
 Her style is elegant and effortless, and she makes everyone feel at home, something that she proudly attributes to her traditional Southern upbringing in Virginia.

 After reveling in the uncommon luxury of lingering, they moved the party to the dining room.
-On the menu: a few of the hostess’ signature dishes, including chicken-and-mushroom crepes with Cognac sauce, marinated asparagus, a citrus-pistachio salad, and dressed greens.
+On the menu: a few of the hostess’ signature dishes, including chicken-and-mushroom crepes with Cognac sauce (see recipe), marinated asparagus, a citrus-pistachio salad, and dressed greens.
 The table was covered with a sage linen skirt that Mary Spotswood purchased as a newlywed in Birmingham, Alabama, and a hand-embroidered overlay that she bought across the pond as a student at Le Cordon Bleu in London.
 In lieu of place cards, each setting was marked with a handwritten name tag tied with picot ribbon to a seed packet of cosmos from Floret Flowers and a mini bouquet of small roses and sprig buds.

 “I wanted to send each of them home with a pretty little treat, but I figured I would leave the chocolates and long-stem roses to the guys,” she says.
 “Cosmos are delicate but easygoing and easy to grow.
 They come in different varieties, so each one brings a unique dynamic to the garden.
 I can’t think of a more beautiful symbol of our friendship.”